jersou/clite-parser/README.md

 ![class-demo.mjs.png](class-demo.mjs.png)

-In this example, the CliteParser specific code is simply `cliteRun(import.meta)` to process the CLI.
+In this example, the CliteParser specific code is simply `cliteRun(Tool)` to process the CLI.

 ```typescript
 #!/usr/bin/env -S deno run